JavaScript Modules and how to effectively work with Export Import

 export default sayMyName;

-keyword with export in above code.
-A default exported function can be imported two ways.
+As we see, the default keyword with export is in the above code.
+We can import a default exported function in two ways.

 import sayMyName from './whoami.js';

-While importing a feature that is exported with 'default', it is not mandatory to use the same name.
-Here is an example of how the
+• While importing a feature exported with 'default', it is not mandatory to use the same name.
+Here is an example of how we can import the sayMyName function,

 or